evansibok/super-duper-articles/004-How to Add a Postgres Database and Generate Models in a Redwood App/how-to-add-a-postgres-database-and-generate-models-in-a-redwood-app.md

   - [GitHub Repo](#github-repo)

 ## Prerequisites
-This tutorial only assumes that you have a basic understanding of [Prisma ORM](https://www.prisma.io/), every other thing will be taught from scratch.
+This tutorial assumes that you have a basic understanding of [Prisma ORM](https://www.prisma.io/), every other thing will be taught from scratch.

 ## Creating our Postgres Database on Heroku
 ### Creating a nodeJS app on Heroku